 My dog is dog aggressive, can you make him like all dogs?

 No. Just the way I could never force you to like EVERY person you meet.
-You are not going to be best friends with everyone you encounter, you wouldn't even want to be.
+You are not going to be best friends with everyone you encounter and you wouldn't even want to be.
 How aggressive dogs go through the rehabilitation process is a case by case basis.
-What I can give you is a dog that is more tolerant of others dogs and does not react aggressively anymore.
+What I can give you is a dog that is more tolerant of other dogs and does not react aggressively anymore.
 This doesn't mean your dog will love other dogs and want to play.
-There are many factors that determine these outcomes: genetics, diet, home environment, after care follow through and your dog's individual personality.
+There are many factors that determine these outcomes: genetics, diet, home environment, after care follow through, and your dog's individual personality.
 Some dogs do a total 180 during their Board and Train Program and come out of their training very social.
 Others will be dog selective.
 After I get to know your dog, I will give you realistic expectations about his or her sociability.

 I don't want to be away from my dog for so long.
 Why can't the training take place in my home?

 The majority of issues in dogs stem from lack of structure in the home environment.
 Removing the dog from that environment makes training so much easier.
 Because your dog has no history of practicing naughty behavior in my home, I can simply show him/her what rules apply in this environment.
 It's a clean slate to start from.
-While your dog is gone for training you will have time to relax, regroup and make some changes to your home that are conducive to your dog's success.
+While your dog is gone for training you will have time to relax, regroup, and make some changes to your home that are conducive to your dog's success.
 This time away will also make you better prepared to take over the training when your dog returns home since we will be in communication for the duration of your dog's stay.